 The District has not elected to use the ten percent de minimis cost rate.

 Food Donation

 Nonmonetary assistance is reported in this schedule at the fair market value of the commodities received and disbursed.
-At June 30, 2020, the District had spent food commodities totaling \$136,687.
+At June 30, 2021, the District did not report any food commodities as inventory.

 SEFA Reconciliation